RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Politicians_Business_Leaders.md

 ### The motivation to self-harm and self-destruction

 It is this very attitude of motivation: **"I love these videos.
 As someone who’s been cheated on….
-It brings out the Darth Sidious in me."** that seems at the heart of *why* people are so engaged with Donald Trump, MAGA,the Total Mockery.
+It brings out the Darth Sidious in me."** that seems at the heart of *why* people are so engaged with Donald Trump, MAGA, the Total Mockery White House (and breaking news media / social media platforms).

 #### Has Russia mind-fucked people into self-harm with this mental pattern?

 Is that what [the 5,000 patterns of Cambridge Analytica mind-fuck have done](https://washingtonmonthly.com/2017/11/24/a-trumprussia-confession-in-plain-sight/) to media consumers since March 2013?

+.

+&nbsp;

 .